All-in-one platform for portfolio management service (Roobah)

 – Portfolio managers need to make instantaneous and extensive calculations for their large number of clients.

-– Clients of portfolio managers need to monitor the status of their assets in real time. - Solution:
+– Clients of portfolio managers need to monitor the status of their assets in real time.

 Design and development of a comprehensive, fast and modern platform for investment managers and portfolio managers to reduce human error, increase productivity and improve decision making.